Entropy: Etymology

 In more detail, Clausius explained his choice of "entropy" as a name as follows:

 I prefer going to the ancient languages for the names of important scientific quantities, so that they may mean the same thing in all living tongues.
 I propose, therefore, to call S the entropy of a body, after the Greek word "transformation".
 I have designedly coined the word entropy to be similar to energy, for these two quantities are so analogous in their physical significance, that an analogy of denominations seems to me helpful.

-Leon Cooper added that in this way "he succeeded in coining a word that meant the same thing to everybody: nothing."
+Leon Cooper added that in this way "he succeeded in coining a word that meant the same thing to everybody: nothing".

 Definitions and descriptions

 The concept of entropy is described by two principal approaches, the macroscopic perspective of classical thermodynamics, and the microscopic description central to statistical mechanics.
 The classical approach defines entropy in terms of macroscopically measurable physical properties, such as bulk mass, volume, pressure, and temperature.
-The statistical definition of entropy defines it in terms of the statistics of the motions of the microscopic constituents of a system – modeled at first classically, e.g. Newtonian particles constituting a gas, and later quantum-mechanically (photons, phonons, spins, etc.).
+The statistical definition of entropy defines it in terms of the statistics of the motions of the microscopic constituents of a system — modelled at first classically, e.g. Newtonian particles constituting a gas, and later quantum-mechanically (photons, phonons, spins, etc.).
 The two approaches form a consistent, unified view of the same phenomenon as expressed in the second law of thermodynamics, which has found universal applicability to physical processes.

 State variables and functions of state

-Many thermodynamic properties are defined by physical variables that define a state of thermodynamic equilibrium; these are state variables.
+Many thermodynamic properties are defined by physical variables that define a state of thermodynamic equilibrium, which essentially are state variables.
 State variables depend only on the equilibrium condition, not on the path evolution to that state.
 State variables can be functions of state, also called state functions, in a sense that one state variable is a mathematical function of other state variables.
 Often, if some properties of a system are determined, they are sufficient to determine the state of the system and thus other properties' values.
 For example, temperature and pressure of a given quantity of gas determine its state, and thus also its volume via the ideal gas law.
-A system composed of a pure substance of a single phase at a particular uniform temperature and pressure is determined, and is thus a particular state, and has not only a particular volume but also a specific entropy.
+A system composed of a pure substance of a single phase at a particular uniform temperature and pressure is determined, and is thus a particular state, and has a particular volume.
 The fact that entropy is a function of state makes it useful.
 In the Carnot cycle, the working fluid returns to the same state that it had at the start of the cycle, hence the change or line integral of any state function, such as entropy, over this reversible cycle is zero.